 To everyone’s surprise, working in the Covid19 unit at the hospital, then is not the most likely place to contract the disease.
 It’s going home.
-And for some people, particularly people at the low end of the socio-economic scale, going home is a scarier place then for others, who are higher on that scale.
+And for some people, particularly people at the low end of the socio-economic scale, going home is a scarier place than for others.

 Even patients who come to the hospital and stay for a while are not as potentially hazardous to others as the employees who come and go every day and live in neighborhoods of Boston where the disease is more prevalent.
 Apparently the four strategies of hygiene, social distancing, screening and wearing masks, has worked in tandem to really prevent the spread of virus WITHIN the hospital, but that may not be all that’s needed to make this strategy work outside the hospital.
-This is why testing, easy access to healthcare and making PPEs available to everyone, even those who can’t afford it, is so important.
+This is why testing, easy access to healthcare, giving workers additional paid sick-leave and making PPEs available to everyone, even those who can’t afford it, is so important.

 And that may be the biggest cultural shift of all.